23/resumable.js/README.md

 * `415`. `500`, `501`: The file for which the chunk was uploaded is not supported, cancel the entire upload (in fact, any >=400 HTTP status code will trigger this result, [see details](https://twitter.com/#!/guan/status/131056635341844480).
 * _Anything else_: Something went wrong, but try reuploading the file.

+### Handling GET (or `test()` requests)

+This allow uploads to be resumed after browser restarts and even across browsers (in theory you could even run the same file upload across multiple tabs or different browsers).
+The `POST` data requests listed are required to use Resumable.js to receive data, but you can extend support by implementing a corresponding `GET` request with the same parameters:

+* If this request return a `200` HTTP code, the chunks is assumed to have been completed.
+* If the request returns anything else, the chunk will be uploaded in the standard fashion.

 ## Full documentation

 ### Resumable